rfranzoia/babel-simple-stock/README.md

 ## Usage instructions

+* Use the Postman collection provided to test the application
-* Create the Items and Users first, since they don't depend on anything else
+* Create the Items and Users first, since they don't depend on anything else (all fields are required on those)
 * Then you can create Orders or StockMovements in any order
   * creating an order will check if there's on or more StockMovement that can fulfill that order
   * creating a StockMovement will check if there's one or more Orders to fulfill
 * Everytime an order is (partialy) fulfilled, the StockMovement used to do so is recorded with the Order-StockMovement Service
+* Use the endpoint List By Status on the Orders Service to check if Orders are completed or pending
+* Use the endpoint List By Order (or By Item) to check the tracing of Order/StockMovement

 ## Latest Changes